marko-pol/marko-pol/README.md

-- 👋 Hi, I’m @marko-pol
+- 👋 Hi, I’m Mrkus Moore
-- 👀 I’m interested in ...
+- 👀 I’m interested in Information Systems and computer networks.
-- 🌱 I’m currently learning front-end Web development.
+- 🌱 I’m currently learning SQL and Database Management
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on meaningful projects.
-- 📫 How to reach me ...
+- 📫 Reach me @ mamoore2005@gmail.com

 <!---
 marko-pol/marko-pol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.